 Social Engineering Scams: How to Detect and Defend Against Them

-Updated: October 1st, 2024
+Updated: October 30th, 2024

-Social engineering is a manipulation technique adeptly used by adversaries to trick individuals into revealing personal or sensitive information.
-Unlike other forms of cyber-attacks that exploit system vulnerabilities, social engineering zeroes in on human psychology.
+Social engineering is a manipulation technique adeptly used by adversaries to trick individuals into revealing personal or sensitive information unlike other forms of cyber-attacks that exploit system vulnerabilities, social engineering zeroes in on human psychology.

 This manipulation often takes the form of phishing, pretexting, or impersonation, where the attacker pretends to be a trustworthy entity to extract valuable information.
-The beauty or rather the danger lies in the simplicity of these deceptions, which often lead to individuals divulging passwords, bank details, or other confidential data.
+The beauty or, rather, the danger lies in the simplicity of these deceptions, which often lead to individuals divulging passwords, bank details, or other confidential data.

 The digital age, while bringing about unparalleled convenience and connectivity, has also opened up a Pandora’s box of cyber threats, with social engineering scams being notably prevalent.
 Recent statistics and incidents highlight a worrying uptick in such deceptive practices.